biography

 Over the years Martin performed in several musicals at Svendborg Theatre including Godspell and Joseph and the Amazing Technicolor Dreamcoat, and he played keyboards in the Danish rock/blues band The Overheads.

 In 2000 a work opportunity caused Martin to move to Ottawa in Canada.
-Once settled on Canadian soil, Martin bought a real Hammond and started pursuing his passion for jazz organ, listening to players such as Jimmy McGriff, Dr. Lonnie Smith, Jack McDuff and Jimmy Smith.
-To this day Martin's principal source of inspiration is the early Blue Note organ records.
+Once settled on Canadian soil Martin bought a real Hammond and started pursuing his passion for jazz organ, listening to players such as Jimmy McGriff, Dr. Lonnie Smith, Jack McDuff and Jimmy Smith.
+To this day Martin's principal source of inspiration is the early Blue Note organ recordings.

 Martin is also known as the world's first Hammond cyclist.